tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 17 - How To Find Web Design Inspiration To Stand Out.md

 You can look at other (graphic) designs.
 Eg. for creating web for "space agency" look at how people draw/design star maps, solar systems, what are the visuals of sci-fi movies, what are their posters and overal aesthetics...

 Look for visual inspiration in (design/fashion) magazines.

+Google is your friend as well.
+Look for everything related to your

 ___